nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Take cyc-noise-nsf as an example:

 ```
-# add $PWD to PYTHONPATH
-# you may also activate conda environment
-$: bash env.sh

-# cd into the project and run the script
+# cd into one project
 $: cd project/cyc-noise-nsf-4

+# add PYTHONPATH and activate conda environment
+$: source ../../env.sh

+# run
 $: bash 00_demo.sh
 ```